Timthreetwelve/Timthreetwelve/README.md

 ### Hi there 👋

+I'm Tim, welcome to my little corner of GitHub.
+I'm glad that you stopped by.

 <!--
 **Timthreetwelve/Timthreetwelve** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.